cobusgreyling/nemotron-switchyard-studio/README.md

 ## What this is

-Two things the contest page asked for — *what you're building with open models*:

 1. **A web UI to fine-tune a small model** with the Nemotron Lightning SFT recipe (assistant-only LoRA, frozen test, rank-8).
 2. **A live visual of how [NeMo Switchyard](https://github.com/NVIDIA-NeMo/Switchyard) throws incoming queries** onto three tracks.